 Shorkie Breed Information

-- The Shorkie is also known as the Shorkie Tzu and the Yorkie Tzu
+- The Shorkie is also known as the Shorkie Tzu, Shih Tzu Yorkie Mix, and Yorkie Tzu

 - Alert and always on the look-out, Shorkies make efficient watchdogs